tarantool/vshard/README.md

 * the rebalancing process;
 * the occurrence of a failover caused by the shutdown of a replica.

 A router can also calculate a bucket id on its own provided that the application clearly defines rules for calculating a bucket id based on the request data.
 To do it, a router needs to be aware of the data schema.

-In other cases, a router can store a bucket id in a session, saving the application the need to pass this bucket id with each request.

 A router is stateless and doesn’t store the cluster topology.
 Nor does it rebalance data.
 A router is a separate program component that can be implemented both in the storage and application layers, and its placement is application-driven.

 A router maintains a constant pool of connections to all the storages that is created at startup.
 Creating it this way helps avoid configuration errors.
-Once a pool is created, a router caches the current state of the _vbucket table to speed up the routing.
-In case a bucket id is moved to another storage as a result of data rebalancing or one of the shards fails over to a replica, a router updates the routing table in a way that’s transparent for the application.
+Once a pool is created, a router caches the current state of the \_vbucket table to speed up the routing.
+In case a bucket id is moved to another storage as a result of data rebalancing or one of the shards fails over to a replica, a router updates the routing table in a way that's transparent for the application.

-#### Router API
-vshard = require(‘vshard’).new()
-Vshard:cfg{list of replicasets and their URIs}
-vshard.space.<space_name>:replace(<bucket id>, tuple)
-vshard.space.<space_name>.index.<index_name>:get(<bucket id>, key)
-Centralized configuration storage
 Sharding is not integrated into any centralized configuration storage system.
 It is assumed that the application itself handles all the interactions with such systems and passes sharding parameters.
 That said, the configuration can be changed dynamically - for example, when adding or deleting one or several shards:

 1. to add a new shard to the cluster, a system administrator first changes the configuration of all the routers and then the configuration of all the storages;